SebastienCozeDev/lsc-nass-carplay/README.md

 ## Installation

-- Copy this repository into the `resources` folder.
+1. Copy this repository into the `resources` folder.
-- Add `ensure lsc-nass-carplay` in your `config.cfg` file.
+2. Add `ensure lsc-nass-carplay` in your `config.cfg` file.
-- Update `fxmanifest.lua` to change the language if you want.
-- Remove the others languages folder if you want.

 ## Extra Information